linzebing/vllm/docs/design/prefix_caching.md

 class KVCacheBlock:
     # The block ID (immutable)
     block_id: int
-    # The block hash key (hash + group id) assigned when the block is full,
+    # The block hash with group id assigned when the block is full,
     # and reset when the block is evicted.
-    block_hash_key: BlockHashKey
+    block_hash_with_group_id: BlockHashWithGroupId
     # The number of requests using this block now.
     ref_cnt: int